Terror After Midnight

 Terror After Midnight (Neunzig Minuten nach Mitternacht) is a 1962 German drama film directed by Jürgen Goslar and starring Christine Kaufmann, Martin Held, and Hilde Krahl.
-In this film, a gangster kidnaps a teenage girl and holds her to ransom.
 It is based on the novel The Hours After Midnight by Joseph Hayes.

 The film's sets were designed by the art director Wolf Englert.

+Plot

+A social outcast kidnaps a teenage girl and holds her to ransom.